General import operation

 - Sale id: Sale id in the POS system

-- Client code: Client code, ideally the same on melba and the POS to ease reconciliation
+- Client code: Client code, ideally the same on Melba and the POS to help the matching

 - Creation date: Creation date of the sale